 1. Describe methods used to ensure the security and integrity of the code, data, and documentation.
+These methods include the security aspects of each platform and its associated hardware, software, and firmware.

 - 1. The written policy for all security procedures and methods used to ensure the security of code, data, and documentation will be reviewed. - 2.
-Documented security procedures for access, client flood model use, anti-virus software installation, and off-site procedures in the event of a catastrophe will be reviewed.
+Documented security procedures for access, client flood model use, anti-virus software installation, and off-site procedures in the event of a catastrophe will be reviewed. - 3.
+Security aspects of each platform will be reviewed. - 4.
+Network security documentation and network integrity assurance procedures will be reviewed.